CyberT33N/sinon.js-cheat-sheet/README.md

 # Stub
-- This will be used to intercept functions
+- This will be used to intercept functions and to return custom response

 <br><br>